freesurfer/fsdeepnet/docs/README.md

 # FreeSeg Documentation

 Welcome to the FreeSeg documentation!
-This directory contains comprehensive documentation for the FreeSeg package.
+This directory contains documentation for the FreeSeg package.

 ## Documentation Index